juanjomarcruz/FDA_Orange_Book_Project/README.md

 - Filling null values.
 - Creation of conditional columns to label data.
 - Columns splitting.
-- Mapping column values (Patent Use Codes, Exclusivity Codes) with dictionary values (Definitions).
+- Mapping column values (Patent Use Codes, Exclusivity Codes) with associated definitions using dictionaries.
 - Turning column values into more comprehensive ones with string manipulation functions.

 ### 3. Exploratory Data Analysis (EDA):

 Once I had cleaned and transformed the dataset, I performed univariate and multivariate analysis on numerical, categorical and date columns.
 For this aim, I chose the most popular data visualization libraries in python: matplotlib and seaborn.
-While I was performing this task, I gathered the extracted insights in the Word file 3_2_Pre_Analysis_Clean_Transf_EDA_Notes.docx .
+While I was performing this task, I gathered the extracted insights in the Word file 3_2_Pre_Analysis_Clean_Transf_EDA_Notes.docx.

 ### 4. Interactive Dashboard: